Jonathan Taylor (American football): Freshman season

-On October 21, 2017, Taylor reached the 1,000-yard rushing mark in his seventh game, matching the FBS freshman record for fewest games to reach 1,000 yards; the previous backs to accomplish this feat were Florida's Emmitt Smith (1987), San Diego State's Marshall Faulk (1991), Oklahoma's Adrian Peterson (2004), North Texas' Jamario Thomas (2004) and Wisconsin's P. J. Hill (2006).
-Taylor rushed for 183 yards on 29 carries with a touchdown in Wisconsin's 45–17 win over Indiana on November 4, winning his fifth Big Ten Freshman of the Week award.
+On October 21, 2017, in his seventh collegiate game, Taylor reached the 1,000-yard rushing mark, tying the FBS freshman record for fewest games to reach 1,000 yards; the previous backs to accomplish this feat were Florida's Emmitt Smith (1987), San Diego State's Marshall Faulk (1991), Oklahoma's Adrian Peterson (2004), North Texas' Jamario Thomas (2004) and Wisconsin's P. J. Hill (2006).
+Taylor had 22 carries for 126 yards and a touchdown in the 38–13 home victory over Maryland.

+Two weeks later, Taylor rushed for 183 yards on 29 carries with a touchdown in Wisconsin's 45–17 win over Indiana on the road, winning his fifth Big Ten Freshman of the Week award.
 On October 30, Taylor was named a semifinalist for the Maxwell Award.
 On November 17, he was named a semifinalist for the Doak Walker Award given to the top running back in the country.
 Just three days later, he was named one of three Doak Walker Award finalists, along with Penn State's Saquon Barkley and Stanford's Bryce Love.
 Following the final game of the season against Wisconsin's rival Minnesota, Taylor won his eighth Big Ten Freshman of the Week award.
-He set a new Big Ten record as he surpassed Ohio State quarterback J. T. Barrett's record of seven Big Ten Freshman of the Week awards set in 2013.
-Taylor was listed as a consensus first-team All-Big Ten pick by the Big Ten coaches and media on November 27, 2017, and was named the conference's freshman of the year.
+He set a new Big Ten record as he surpassed Ohio State quarterback J. T. Barrett's record of seven Big Ten Freshman of the Week awards set in 2014.
+On November 27, Taylor was listed as a consensus first-team All-Big Ten pick by the Big Ten coaches and media, and was named the conference's freshman of the year.
 He finished sixth in the Heisman Trophy voting.

 Taylor finished his freshman season with 1,977 rushing yards and 13 touchdowns, finishing second all-time in rushing yards among FBS freshmen, behind fellow Wisconsin running back Ron Dayne (2,109 yards in 1996).
-The NCAA does not include bowl-game stats for the period Dayne played, so Taylor is the official record holder for freshman rushing yards.
-Taylor led the Big Ten in rushing yards, while finishing third in the FBS in rushing yards and second in the Big Ten in rushing touchdowns behind Barkley.
-He helped the Badgers to a school-record-setting 13 wins, an appearance in the 2017 Big Ten Championship Game, and a victory over Miami (FL) in the Orange Bowl.
+Since the NCAA does not include bowl-game stats for the period Dayne played, Taylor is the official record holder for freshman rushing yards.
+The latter led the Big Ten in rushing yards, while finishing third in the FBS in rushing yards (behind Rashaad Penny and Bryce Love).
+Taylor was second in the Big Ten in rushing touchdowns (Barkley with 18).
+He helped the Badgers to a school-record-setting 13 wins, an appearance in the 2017 Big Ten Championship Game, and a 34–24 victory over Miami (FL) in the Orange Bowl.